TerezaA1/EMS-documentation/content/database.rst

 Database
 ======================

 User with permits is allowed to preview and add battery models to the database.
-Each battery model is characterized by nominal capacity, disponible power, DoD, efficiency, guaranteed cycles, end of life and chemistry type.
+Each battery model is characterized by nominal capacity, disponibile power, DoD, efficiency, guaranteed cycles, end of life and chemistry type.

 .. image:: /images/ver02/battery_list.PNG